mrauer/deepdocs/README.md

 # Deepdocs

-`Deepdocs` is small script that aim to search doc files (.txt, .doc, .docx, .odt, .rtf) recursively in a data drive.
-This also search in archives content without extracting it.
+`Deepdocs` is a small script that aims to search doc files (.txt, .doc, .docx, .odt, .rtf) recursively in a data drive.
+This also searches in archives content without extracting it.

-The motivation of making this software have been the personal need of searching for a specific document in a hundreds of SD cards containing thousands of archives.
+The motivation of making this software has been the personal need of searching for a specific document in hundreds of SD cards containing thousands of archives.

 ## First Use

-To get started, run the following command in the root directory:
+To get started, run the following command in the root directory.
+It will create a virtual environment for Python:

 >```mkdir venv && (cd venv;python3 -m venv env) && (cd venv;source env/bin/activate)```